MartAlx-RT/NCC/README.md

 This c-like language has weak typing.
-To declarate a variable or a pointer just write a name and initializate them:
+To declare a variable or a pointer just write a name and initialize them:

 a = 5;
 b = &a;